 How to Apply

-An single scholarship application is used to apply for all scholarships administered by South Plains College and the SPC Foundation.
-This application may be downloaded in PDF form from the links below.
+A single online scholarship application is used to apply for all scholarships administered by South Plains College.
+Students may access the Scholarship Application Portal from the following link.

 Students interested in specific activity scholarships should also contact the departments listed in the activity scholarship descriptions concerning interviews, auditions or departmental scholarship applications if applicable.